 Operations Director: Krista Runge, M.S., R.T.
 (R)(MR)

 Cell Based Assay Screening Service

 The Cell-Based Assay Screening Service (C-BASS) core strives to provide cutting-edge technologies and the latest genomic tools to investigators in their cell-based studies.
 Our services are built upon interconnected and complementary technology platforms such as RNAi-based functional genomics and CRISPR/Cas9-mediated genome editing.
 Services include generating knockout and knock-in cell lines using CRISPR/Cas9, providing cDNA, shRNA, and gRNA vectors individually or as custom libraries, and consultation and expert advice on genome-wide or subgenome-targeted screens.
-For more information, visit the C-BASS website.
+Visit the Cell Based Assay Screening Service website.

 The CryoEM Core provides state of the art services for imaging and 3-D reconstruction of individual molecules, macromolecules and, in limited situations, macromolecular structure within cells.
 This technique can provide structures at resolutions comparable to X-ray crystallography without the need to grow crystals, and with very small quantities of material.
 We are equipped with three Cryo TEMs all with current generation direct detector technology, and our services range from specimen screening to high resolution data collection and reconstruction.
-For more information visit the CryoEM Core Website.
+Visit the CryoEM Core website.

 Co-Director: Zhao Wang, M.D., Ph.D.